SenseLogic/LINGUI/README.md

 ### Translation functions

-Translation functions return a translation string or value.

-They can have parameters and declare local variables.
+Functions have parameters and declare local variables.

-A function result is the concatenation of its evaluated expressions, accumulated inside an implicit `result` variable.
+The function result is the concatenation of its evaluated expressions, accumulated inside an implicit `result` translation variable.

-If the function has a single-line definition starting with `"` or `(`, it immediately returns its result without storing it inside a `result` variable.
+If the function has a single-line definition starting with `"` or `(`, it directly returns its result.

-This optimization can be prevented by adding an empty `var` declaration.
+Adding an empty `var` declaration prevents this optimization.

+Functions declared with a `:` prefix return a translation value instead of a string.

+Function parameters and variables declared with a `:` prefix store a translation value instead of a string.

 ### Function statements